kalali/kalali.github.io/2023/01/reactive-proactive-work/index.md

 ### Reactive leaning organization
 A more reactive-leaning organization may consider short-term goals to be more important than long-term ones.
 To enumerate, reactive mindset and leadership summerise in:

-- Responding to problems and issues as they arise
+- Responding to problems and issues as they occur
-- Waiting for instructions and direction from others
-- Less planning and organization
+- Less planning and organization more taking things as they come
 - Less focus on improvement and innovation
 - Focusing on short-term goals
-- Waiting for things to happen rather than actively seeking out opportunities

 ### Mesh of Reactive and Proactive in an organization